scilus/nf-pediatric/README.md

 ## Introduction

-**nf-pediatric** is an end-to-end connectomics pipeline for pediatric (0-18y) dMRI and sMRI brain scans.
-It performs preprocessing, tractography, t1 reconstruction, cortical and subcortical segmentation, and connectomics.
+**nf-pediatric** is an end-to-end age-adaptable pipeline for pediatric (0-18 years old) diffusion MRI.
+It leverages normative models of the brain diffusivities to perform connectomics analysis, WM bundles extraction and tractometry.
+Each pipeline run is wrapped in an interactive quality control reports for easy QC of the processed data.

 ![nf-pediatric-schema](/assets/nf-pediatric-schema.png)